LeToNode/Play2.0-CN-doc/scalaGuide/ScalaDatabase.md

 val ds = DB.getDatasource()
 ```

-## Integrating with a DataBase access layer
+## Integrating with a database access layer

-From here you can integrate any JDBC access layer that need a JDBC datasource.
+From here you can integrate any JDBC access layer that needs a JDBC data source.
 For example, to integrate with [[ScalaQuery | https://github.com/szeiger/scala-query]]:

 ```scala
 import play.api.db._